doergestim/Revamped_IntroLabs/IntroClassFiles/Tools/IntroClass/ADHD/Spidertrap/Spidertrap.md

 - For this example, follow the instructions in [Example 1: Basic Usage](#example-1-basic-usage) or [Example 2: Providing a List of Links](#example-2-providing-a-list-of-links) to start Spidertrap.

-- Once Spidertrap starts, open a new Kali Linux terminal.
-Do this by clicking the icon in the taskbar:
+- Once Spidertrap starts, open a new terminal

 ![](/IntroClassFiles/Tools/IntroClass/ADHD/Spidertrap/TaskbarKaliIcon.png)